 \section{Abstract}

-Extractable Value refers to a wide class of economic attacks to public blockchains, where adversaries with the power to reorder, drop or insert transactions in a block can ``extract'' value from user transactions.
-Empirical research has shown that mainstream protocols, like \eg decentralized exchanges, are massively targeted by these attacks, with detrimental effects on their users and on the blockchain network.
-Despite the growing impact of these attacks in the real world, theoretical foundations are still missing.
-In this paper we propose a formal theory of Extractable Value, based on a general, abstract model of blockchains and smart contracts.
-Our theory is the basis for formal proofs of security against Extractable Value attacks.
+Maximal Extractable Value (MEV) refers to a wide class of economic attacks to public blockchains, where adversaries with the power to reorder, drop or insert transactions in a block can ``extract'' value from smart contracts.
+Empirical research has shown that mainstream DeFi protocols are massively targeted by these attacks, with detrimental effects on their users and on the blockchain network.
+Despite the increasing real-world impact of these attacks, their theoretical foundations remain insufficiently established.
+We propose a formal theory of MEV, based on a general, abstract model of blockchains and smart contracts.
+Our theory is the basis for proofs of security against MEV attacks.